For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Year 5: £2,000.

-Unlike other banks, most students do get the full £1,500 overdraft by year three with Santander.
-But it’s still not guaranteed and depends on your credit rating.
+Unlike other banks, all students get the full £1,500 overdraft in years one to three with Santander.

 To receive the overdraft, you must deposit at least £500 every four months into the account (i.e. your Maintenance Loan).